Taliesin268/rimes-compendium/content/Special Items/Smithing Stones.md

 - **Damage Transmutation**: Kara’s Smithing Stone altered her weapon’s damage to fire.

-- **Swappable Augments**: Kara removed the stone mid-combat upon discovering the [[Emberachnids]] were resistant to fire, suggesting the stones can be added or removed quickly and without ritual.
+- **Swappable Augments**: Kara removed the stone mid-combat upon discovering the [[Emberachnid|Emberachnids]] were resistant to fire, suggesting the stones can be added or removed quickly and without ritual.

 ---